contrast-zone/fractarchy-ide/README.md

         ... sub-document contents ...
     )

 Sub-documents are a list of words that follow `node` s-expr.
-Also, instead of words, we can place s-exprs from the following enumeration:
+Also, instead of words, we can nest s-exprs from the following itemization:

 - headings in descending order: `heading1` to `heading6`
 - paragraph: `paragraph`
 - bold text: `bold`
 - italic text: `italic`
-- block code: `bcode`
-- inline code: `icode`
 - block quote: `bquote`
+- unordered list: `ulist`
+    - unordered list item: `litem`
 - ordered list: `olist`
     - ordered list item: `litem`
-- unordered list: `ulist`
-    - unordered list item: `litem`
 - hyperlink: `hyperlink`
     - hyperlink address `address`
     - hyperlink target: `target`
+- inline code: `icode`
+- block code: `bcode`
 - horizontal rule: `hrule`

-Restrictions in composing sub-documents are that `icode`, `address`, and `target` accept only quoted strings, while `bcode` accepts a list of quoted strings and interprets them as a range of code lines. `node` head may be replaced in the following way:
+Restrictions in composing sub-documents are that `address`, `target`, and `icode`accept only quoted strings, while `bcode` accepts a list of quoted strings and interprets them as a span of code lines.

+Alternatively, sub-documents may be written by the following pattern:

     (
         (